-Our professionally trained doctors at Marina Del Rey Hospital are always searching for new surgical techniques to make sure that everyday life after a procedure is exactly as before it.
+Our professionally trained doctors at Cedars-Sinai Marina del Rey Hospital are always searching for new surgical techniques to make sure that everyday life after a procedure is exactly as before it.

-Due to bladder cancer, trauma or other diseases, a patient’s bladder could be removed.
-If patients do not wish to use the conventional method of external bags, they may opt for a neobladder surgery.
+Due to bladder cancer, trauma, or other diseases, a patient’s bladder could be removed.
+If patients do not wish to use the conventional method of external bags, they may opt for neobladder surgery.

-Neobladder surgery is a procedure in which a part of the intestine will be transformed in a bladder, to help the patient regain his former life.
+Neobladder surgery is a procedure in which a part of the intestine will be transformed into a bladder, to help the patient regain his former life.

 The patient is put under general anesthesia.
 After this, the doctor makes an incision on the abdomen.
 A part of the intestine or the colon will be separated.
 The intestines will be connected back together to continue functioning normally.
 The severed part will then be reshaped to form a new bladder.
 It will be connected to the ureters and the urethra so it will resemble the replaced organ.
 After positioning it correctly, the surgeon ends the procedure and stitches the incision site.